Skip to main content

 Program Academic Requirements

 1. Attending departmental seminars (MICROM 520) and “Work in Progress” (WIP, MICROM 522) is mandatory.
 Both courses are graded Credit/No-Credit.
 Departmental seminars are crucial for contributing to the breadth of student knowledge, and students must register for seminar each year of graduate school.
 WIP serves to develop oral presentation skills.
 Students must register for WIP through year 5 and will be scheduled and must present in WIP every year of graduate school.
 The requirement for a grade of “Credit” and the manner in which this requirement will be assessed will be conveyed to students at the beginning of the academic year.
-A grade of “No-Credit” will result in a warning, which may escalate to Probation, Final Probation, and Drop (see https://grad.uw.edu/policies/3-7-academic-performance-and-progress/) should the deficiency not be addressed satisfactorily.
-Failure to register for WIP will immediately escalate to Probation.
+A grade of “No-Credit” will result in a Notification, which may escalate to Academic Alert, Final Academic Alert, and Academic Drop (see https://grad.uw.edu/policies/3-7-academic-performance-and-progress/) should the deficiency not be addressed satisfactorily.
+Failure to register for WIP will immediately escalate to Academic Alert.

 2. While completing the course requirements, students should register for enough MICROM 500 or MICROM 600 to bring their total credits to 10-18 per quarter in Autumn, Winter, and Spring.
 Register for exactly 2 credits in Summer, which is either UCONJ 510 (to fulfill the biostatistics requirement) or MICROM 600.
 When graded credit requirements have been fulfilled, register for MICROM 600 prior to completing the General Exam and for MICROM 800 after passing the General Exam for a total of 10-18 credits per quarter during the academic year and for exactly 2 credits during summer quarter.